sandeepsnairms/MongoRUvCore-SchemaTransformer/README.md

 Before running the assessment, ensure that the client machine meets the following requirements:

-- Access to both source and target MongoDB endpoints, either over a private or public network via the specified IP or hostname.
+- Access to both source MongoDB RU endpoint and target Azure DocumentDb endpoint, either over a private or public network via the specified IP or hostname.
 - Python (version 3.10 or above) must be installed.
+- PyMongo library must be installed (`pip install pymongo`).

 ### Steps to Run the Assessment